 This status quo has been maintained ever since 1961, certain signatories – notably the US and the USSR – nevertheless expressing their reservations about certain treaty restrictions.
 Which could be dangerous, as some claims overlap – notably between Chile, Argentina and the UK.
 The latter two countries already went to war over the nearby (but non-Antarctic) Falkland Islands in 1982.

-A Brazilian geostrategist Therezinha de Castro proposes a different way of approaching the divvying-up of the South Pole – a method which of course is more beneficial to Brazil’s as yet unrecognised Antarctic claims, but which would also eliminate the inherent danger of overlapping claims.
-It goes like this: all non-South American nations withdraw their claims and bases from the South American sector of Anterctica (from 0°W to 90°W), and this sector is divided among the South American nations according to defrontação.
-This frontage signifies the ‘open’ sea acces to Antarctica via meridional lines.
-This would diminish the Chilean and Argentine sectors, give Uruguay, Peru and Ecuador a slice – and would give Brazil the biggest sector.
+A Brazilian geostrategist Therezinha de Castro proposes a different way of divvying up the South Pole – a method which of course is more beneficial to Brazil’s as yet unrecognised Antarctic claims, but which would also eliminate the inherent danger of overlapping claims.
+It goes like this: all non-South American nations withdraw their claims and bases from the South American sector of Antarctica (from 0°W to 90°W), and this sector is divided among the South American nations according to the principle of defrontação, or frontage.
+This principle equates ‘open sea’ access to Antarctica via meridional lines with a legitimate claim.
+This would diminish the Chilean and Argentine sectors; give Uruguay, Peru and Ecuador a slice; and would give Brazil the biggest sector.

-He used the ‘frontage’ principle not just for South America, but for the whole world.
-For a bit more about the sources and methods used by Paul Youlten, please click here to read his post on the subject.
-Via the Youlten method of frontage-ing, no less than 47 countries can lay a claim to Antarctica.
-To wit:
+He applied the ‘frontage’ principle not just to South American claims, but to the whole world.
+For a bit more about the sources and methods used by Paul Youlten, please click here.

 (*) even though the Norwegian claim is only defined east-west, not north-south, and therefore in theory does not extend all the way down to the Pole itself.